ClusterDuck-Protocol/ClusterDuck-Protocol/docs/end-to-end-encryption-setup.md

 Every Duck in the same deployment must share this exact key.

-**Also set it in Laravel's `.env`**, so `StatusController::broadcast()` (the Emergency Broadcast button) can produce authenticated ciphertext the devices will actually accept:
+**Also set it in Laravel's `.env`**, so `StatusController::broadcast()` (the Emergency Broadcast button) can produce an authenticated broadcast the devices will actually accept.
+Emergency Broadcast is MAC-only, not encrypted — `DuckCryptoService::authenticateGroupBroadcast()` sends the message as cleartext with an authentication tag appended, so anyone in range can still read a life-safety alert, but only a holder of the group key can produce one that verifies:

 ```env
 DUCK_MESH_GROUP_KEY=<the same 64 hex chars as above>
 ```

 If `DUCK_MESH_GROUP_KEY` is left empty, `MqttService::sendGroupBroadcast()`
-sends the broadcast as plaintext instead — which any device with its own mesh group key configured will now silently drop (see below), so the button will appear to work in Laravel but reach no provisioned device.
+sends the broadcast unauthenticated instead — which any device with its own mesh group key configured will now silently drop (see below), so the button will appear to work in Laravel but reach no provisioned device.

 ## Step 4 — Enable uplink encryption